 About Viking River Cruises

 Viking River Cruises can be said to dominate the rivers of the world, as the line keeps adding record numbers of boats to a fleet that is already the world's largest.
 Viking's ships are the largest and the most contemporary.
-In 2014, the line will launch 14 new ships; 16 new longship-class ships will launch in 2015.

 The Viking longships were designed by the same team responsible for the yachts of Seabourn; they have a variety of stateroom classes (all with outside views), from the standard (which are thoughtfully laid out and, at 150 square feet, are bigger than those on other Viking boats) to the 445-square-foot Explorer Suites, which have private wraparound verandas and offer spectacular 270 degree views.

 These ships are "green" and feature energy-efficient hybrid engines (quieter and less vibration), solar panels and organic herb gardens.